mrmeizongo/Xpilot/README.md

 ## Stabilization system loop

-The atmega328p chip is capable of running the entire stabilization loop in ~3.6ms.
+The atmega328p chip is capable of running the entire stabilization loop in ~3ms.
-This gives us an update frequency of ~275Hz which is more than enough to provide a smooth and responsive control system for slow flying RC planes such as trainers, gliders and some mild acrobatic planes.
+This gives us an update frequency of ~333Hz which is more than enough to provide a smooth and responsive control system for slow flying RC planes such as trainers, gliders and some mild acrobatic planes.
-Do not expect this to outperform the capabilities of more established flight control/stabilization softwares.
-Pull requests are welcome.

 ## Setup